gyulanemeth/bluefox.email/email-sending-concepts/spf.md

   <div class="faq-item">
     <h3 class="question">What happens if SPF fails?</h3>
     <div class="answer">
-      If SPF fails, the receiving server may mark the message as spam, reject it, or ignore the result—depending on its local policy and DMARC settings.
+      If SPF fails, the receiving server may mark the message as spam, reject it, or ignore the result depending on its local policy and <a href="/email-sending-concepts/dmarc">DMARC</a> settings.
     </div>
   </div>